envoyproxy/envoy-perf/salvo-remote/README.md

 Salvo's code and configuration is split into multiple locations and repositories:

 - The [salvo](../salvo) directory in this repository stores code that is used for local execution of Salvo.
-- This (`salvo-remote`) directory contains code and configuration related to the instrumentation of individual test sandboxes and test runs, i.e. resources that are started for a run and terminated afterwards.
+- This (the `salvo-remote`) directory contains code and configuration related to the instrumentation of individual test sandboxes and test runs, i.e. resources that are started for a run and terminated afterwards.
-- The [envoyproxy/envoy-perf](https://github.com/envoyproxy/envoy-perf) repository contains code and configurations related to the common (always-on) infrastructure that Salvo uses across all the executions.
+- The [envoyproxy/ci-infra](https://github.com/envoyproxy/ci-infra) repository contains code and configurations related to the common (always-on) infrastructure that Salvo uses across all the executions.

 ## Contributions